-Even if, on paper, you’ve got two hours every evening to write, if you’ve been working all day, cooked dinner and done housework … it’s understandable that you’re feeling reluctant to sit down at your desk.
+Even if, on paper, you’ve got two hours every evening to write, if you’ve been working all day, cooked dinner and done housework … sitting down to put words on the page might feel like yet another exhuasting chore.

 One hour’s happy, productive writing is always going to win out over two hours of grumpy procrastination.
 Schedule in some time to relax, not just time to write.

-Tip: If you can afford to hire help, do.
-We have a wonderful cleaner who comes in for a couple of hours a week and it makes life so much easier.
+Tip: If you can afford it hire some help to make life a little less hectic.
+When our kids were small, we had a wonderful cleaner who comes in for a couple of hours a week and it made life so much easier.
 If paid help isn’t an option, could a family member give you a hand with chores or childcare?